andyOR/Newtest/README.md

 # Newtest

+##Hello World
-Learning- how to create repo
+Learning- how to create repo and pushing it to github